 By their very nature, superheroes are aspirational figures.
 The incredible feats of characters like Superman and Spider-Man inspire us and even help us cope with adversity in our own lives.
 However, for all their accomplishments, many superheroes live modest lives at least some of the time.
 They work day jobs, raise families … and even go to school.

-In fact, some of the most popular superheroes have impressive education backgrounds.
-Unfortunately, blockbuster movies like The Avengers don’t put much focus on this part of the heroes’ lives.
-The good news is there are quite a few superheroes who went to university and most of them went to real schools you could attend yourself!
+In fact, some of the most popular superheroes have impressive educational backgrounds and most of them went to real schools you could attend yourself!

 9. Black Panther